landlab/landlab/docs/source/development/install/fork.rst

 Alternatively, you can also clone your fork in the GUI directly through the website.
-Navigate to the page for your fork on the web (UserName/landlab) and hit the “Clone in Desktop” button (monitor-with-downward-arrow) on the top/right hand side of the page.
+Navigate to the page for your fork on the web (UserName/landlab) and hit the "Clone in Desktop" button (monitor-with-downward-arrow) on the top/right hand side of the page.
 Make sure you have the GUI installed and set up on your machine before you try this for the most pain-free results.
 Also ensure you clone your